.NET Zero to Hero Series is now LIVE! JOIN šŸš€

 global-exception-handling-in-aspnet-core

-Although this is a simple way for handling exceptions, this can also increase the lines of code of our application.
-Yes, you could have this approach for very simple and small applications.
-Imagine having to write the try-catch block in each and every controllerā€™s action and other service methods.
+Although this is a simple way of handling exceptions in ASP.NET Core applications, this can also increase the lines of code of our application.
+Yes, you could have this approach for very simple and small POC applications.
+Imagine having to write the try-catch block in every controllerā€™s action and other service methods.
 Pretty repetitive and not feasible, yeah?

 It would be ideal if there was a way to handle all the exceptions centrally in one location, right?
-In the next sections, we will see 2 such approaches that can drastically improve our exception handling mechanism by isolating all the handling logics to a single area.
-This not only gives a better codebase but a more controlled application with even lesser exception handling concerns.
+In the next sections, we will see 2 such approaches that can drastically improve our exception-handling mechanism by isolating all the handling logic to a single area.
+This not only gives a better codebase but also a more controlled application with even lesser exception handling concerns.

-Letā€™s see how UseExceptionHandler is implemented.
-Open up the Configure method in the Startup class of your ASP.NET Core application and configure the following.
+Letā€™s see how UseExceptionHandler can be configured.
+Open up the Program.cs class of your ASP.NET Core application and configure the following.

 {